kalte0/cs283-f24-assignments/README.md

 https://github.com/user-attachments/assets/d7188c8a-36f5-4a63-8c9e-e75a4cc5a202
 - Simple IK (You'll notice some odd movement here.
 There's a bug where sometimes the limb will flip 180 degrees and face away from the target instead of toward it-- struggling to get rid of that!!)

+For the gaze controller, a similar issue is happening.
+The head invariably points in the opposite direction of the target.

 Lowpoly toon cat -- Omabuarts
 https://assetstore.unity.com/packages/3d/characters/animals/lowpoly-toon-cat-lite-66083?srsltid=AfmBOoqZbkM4TvMwpBsWM66AM0SrgQWxN3JBZUR62exAWmKg3T7Jn56H#description